 Almost 50% of our 16-19 students come from three of our Horsham-based partner schools; Millais, The Forest School and Tanbridge House School.
-Bohunt Horsham is a new 11-16 school, which opened in 2019 - we will welcome our first cohort of Bohunt students to Collyer's in September 2024.
-Demographic data from West Sussex County Council shows consistent growth in Year 12 cohorts for the next 5 years increasing at a rate of around 4%.
-Year on year, our reach into West Sussex and Surrey increases, with a forecast 12% increase in student numbers for September 2024 compared to 2023.
+Bohunt Horsham is a new 11-16 school, which opened in 2019 - we welcomed our first cohort of Bohunt students to Collyer's in September 2024.
+Demographic data from West Sussex County Council shows consistent growth in Year 12 cohorts for the next 4 years increasing at a rate of around 4%.
+Year on year, our reach into West Sussex and Surrey increases, with a 9% increase in student numbers for September 2024 compared to 2023.
+We are forecasting a 7% growth in student numbers for September 2025 compared to 2024.
+As capital funding is highly competitive, when we're able to deliver new buildings, these are needed to increase capacity within our current offer.

 Horsham is located just 8 miles from Crawley which benefits from having a highly successful General Further Education (GFE) College.
-Crawley College is part of the Chichester College Group (CCG) and offers a complementary curriculum to Collyer's, focused entirely on vocational and technical qualifications from Entry Level to Level 4 (they do not offer A-Levels).
+Crawley College is part of the Chichester College Group (CCG) and offers a complementary curriculum to Collyer's, focussed entirely on vocational and technical qualifications from Entry

+Level to Level 4 (they do not offer A Levels).
 Collyer's academic offer therefore serves the needs of a significant proportion of students from the Crawley area, whilst some young people from Horsham progress to the broader range of vocational and technical qualifications at Crawley College to meet their needs.
 A small number of young people from Horsham begin courses at Crawley College aged 14-16 alongside their GCSE studies.
 Brinsbury College, another member of the CCG, is located approximately 10 miles south-west of Horsham and offers a range of vocational and technical provision including land-based courses.
 Travel to learn routes between Horsham and both local CCG colleges are straightforward with good rail and bus links.